mvyleteljr/countdown.github.io/README.md

 ## Troubleshooting

-- 500 missing database URL: set `DATABASE_URL` in Vercel envs and redeploy.
+- 500 missing database URL: set one of the supported DB env vars (above) in the correct environment (Production/Preview) and redeploy.
 - Writes failing with 401: set matching `API_SECRET` (server) and `apiSecret` (client).
 - Frontend flicker: `autoRefreshMs` is `0` by default.
 If enabling, the UI skips updates while editing and only re-renders on changes.